One of the outstanding success stories of former ISU participants comes from Europe!

 The 3 Is of ISU [Interdisciplinary, International, Intercultural] certainly influenced my career, providing me with a foundation of knowledge in the space sector… This was the first time that my education was broadened into disciplines as diverse as space policy and law to space medicine and orbital mechanics, and all from an international perspective… My year in Strasbourg and the opportunities ISU provided to me have definitely helped me get where I am today, allowing my childhood dream to turn into a reality.Read more: Jessica Meir - MSS00

 In 2009, I participated in ISU's Space Studies Program (SSP09), hosted by the NASA Ames Research Center in California.
 This was an incredible experience where I met inspiring people from around the world.
-Additionally, the Space Life Sciences Department activities, in particular the hands-on workshop with surgical robotics, helped motivate my future research interests.
-After completing the SSP09, I continued on to the ISU Master of Space Studies Program, with an internship at the German Aerospace Center (DLR) near Munich, where I researched virtual reality simulation for minimally invasive robotic surgery with an emphasis on haptics and soft-tissue modeling.Read more: Tomas Hirmer - SSP09 and MSS10
+Additionally, the Space Life Sciences Department activities, in particular the lectures and hands-on workshops in space medicine and surgical robotics, helped motivate my future research interests.
+After completing the SSP09, I continued on to the ISU Master of Space Studies Program, with an internship at the German Aerospace Center (DLR) near Munich, where I researched virtual reality simulation for minimally invasive robotic surgery with an emphasis on haptics and soft-tissue modeling.Read more: Dr. Tomas Hirmer - SSP09 and MSS10

 “I graduated from the ISU 7-years ago on MSS04/05, and I'm pleased to say that the risk I took in taking my internship at JPL (Jet Propulsion Laboratory) over one of the internships offering job prospects really paid off.
 Of course, it was not without perseverance and hard work.
 Shortly after finishing the internship I took a PhD at the University of Southampton which had great facilities and industrial relationships with the ion propulsion field.
 I collaborated with JPL extensively over my PhD, looking at the complex failure mechanisms of ion thrusters.Read more: Angelo Grubisic - MSS05